Norfolk Landscape Photographer Gallery

 Standard prints come with a choice of paper types.

-Do you have pleasant memories of Norfolk or North Suffolk?
-Then imagine having some of my landscape wall art hanging in your lounge, bedroom or office.
-Landscape wall art are also super gifts for special occasions such as birthdays, anniversaries, Mother’s Day, Father’s Day and Christmas.
-You can view my wall art images for sale at Photo4me.
-This website also provides you with prices and options for a variety of products.
+Landscapes are also super gifts for special occasions such as birthdays, anniversaries, Mother’s Day, Father’s Day and Christmas.
+You can view my wall art images for sale at Photo4me by clicking on the Visit Shop button below.
+Their website also provides you with prices and options where you can choose a variety of products.

 As a professional photographer I get to photograph lots of different subjects.
 I live just north of Norwich and have been photographing landscapes for around 30 years.
-Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph the Norfolk and North Suffolk landscape.
+Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph some the landscape.

 Many of my shots are planned beforehand.
 When conditions are right I get to my location about 30 minutes before I intend to take the shot.
 If weather conditions change, a sunset does not develop or the lighting is not as I want it I go home and return at a later date.
 I keep a list of landscapes that I would like to photograph.
 So when conditions are right and I am travelling to or from clients I often spend some time taking landscape photographs.

-Norfolk is a large county on the east coast of England.
+Norfolk is a large county that juts out out into the North Sea, on the east coast of England.
 It is well known for being flat and consequently for it’s panoramic skies.
 However the county’s reputation for being flat is somewhat exaggerated.
 If you have never visited Norfolk you will probably be surprised to find that much of the county is a gentle undulating landscape.

 In some areas of Norfolk the soil is dry and sandy.
 This consequently results in high temperatures by day and cool temperatures by night.
-Places such as Santon Downham in Breckland often record the highest and lowest temperatures of the county during the day.
+Places such as Santon Downham in Breckland just over the Norfolk border in Suffolk, often record the highest and lowest temperatures of the county during the day.
 Due to the poor soil the surrounding pine woodland is often stunted and twisted in its growth.

 Towns and Villages in Norfolk

-If you would like to know more about the major towns and villages in Norfolk and see images, click on the links below:-
+Towns are some of the best places for landscape photography.
+If you would like to see images and to know more about the major towns and villages in Norfolk, click on the links below:-

 - Great Yarmouth